inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 In the first part of this post, I will first explain the concept of **expressivity**, focusing specifically on the spot that is interesting for natural language purposes.
 In the second part of the post, I approach the question from the point of view of **ergonomy**.
-I argue that even if it is *possible* express all of your domain with another tool, it might still be a more *pleasant* experience in GF.
+I argue that even if it is *possible* to express all of your domain with another tool, it might still be a more *pleasant* experience in GF.

 <!-- The takeaway from this post will be as follows: Even if it is possible express all of your domain with another tool, it might still be a more pleasant experience in GF. -->